MothilalChowdary/RECOMMENDATION-SYSTEM/README.md

 **7. Example Recommendation for a User :**
 To test the recommendation system, we generate movie suggestions for User 1 (indexed as 0 after adjustment).
 The system provides a list of highly-rated movies that the user has not yet seen.

+**Conclusion :**
+This implementation demonstrates a collaborative filtering-based recommendation system using deep learning with embeddings.
+By leveraging user and movie latent factors, it accurately predicts ratings and provides personalized recommendations.

+Further improvements could include:
+✅ Incorporating movie metadata (genres, actors, etc.).
+✅ Using a hybrid approach (content + collaborative filtering).
+✅ Hyperparameter tuning (embedding size, learning rate).

+This model serves as a foundation for building advanced recommendation engines for streaming platforms, e-commerce, and more.

+# OUTPUT